k2-fsa/sherpa/triton/whisper/README.md

 ```

 ### Export Whisper Model to TensorRT-LLM
-Inside docker container, we would follow the offcial guide of TensorRT-LLM to build whisper TensorRT-LLM engines.
+Inside docker container, we would follow the official guide of TensorRT-LLM to build whisper TensorRT-LLM engines.
 See [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/whisper).

 ```sh
 # We already have a clone of TensorRT-LLM inside container, so no need to clone it.